mmbman/Katagiri/1979-06-14-Fukanzazengi-Lecture6.md

 Is that okay?
 That's why it's pretty hard.

 But [the] important point is, when we practice, we have to practice zazen not as the being involved in the many things in the dualistic world.
-Analyzing, synthesizing; "I like this," "I don't like this," "I feel good," "I don't feel good," "That's why I want do this," "I don't want to do this"...
+Analyzing, synthesizing: "I like this," "I don't like this," "I feel good," "I don't feel good," "That's why I want do this," "I don't want to do this"...
 This is very messy.
 No matter how long you practice zazen, you cannot find big mind [that way].
 Anyway, that is that; it's not necessary to destroy or hate or like [those thoughts].
 Let them be alone.
 All you have to do is, just right zazen, if you want to do zazen.

 ##### 1:27:50